Isle of Man Stamp Collecting is the perfect way to discover what makes the Isle of Man so special...

 Languages: English and Manx Gaelic

-Coat of Arms of the Isle of Man: The Coat of Arms of the Isle of Man (more correctly referred to as the Arms of Her Majesty in right of the Isle of Man) were granted by Her Majesty by Royal Warrant dates 12th July 1996.
+Coat of Arms of the Isle of Man: The Coat of Arms of the Isle of Man (more correctly referred to as the Arms of His Majesty in right of the Isle of Man) were granted by His Majesty King Charles III, Lord of Man, on 10 Spetember 2022.

 The Raven is a bird of legend and superstition and there are a number of places on the Island which include raven in their names. the Island has a strong Viking element in its history and Odin, the Norse God, was, according to mythology, accompanied by two ravens.
 During the Millenium Year of 1979, a replica of a Viking longship was sailed from Norway to the Isle of Man by a mixed Norwegian and Manx crew.
 The longship, which is now preserved on the Island, is called 'Odin's Raven'.